cotes2020/jekyll-theme-chirpy/_posts/13Crypt/2018-05-18-sy-block-cipher.md

 ---

-### AES Round Structure
+#### AES Round Structure

-The 128-bit version of the AES encryption algorithm proceeds in ten rounds.
+The 128-bit version of the AES encryption algorithm proceeds in `ten rounds`.
 - Each round performs an invertible transformation on a 128-bit array, called state.
 - The initial state X0 = <font color=blue> XOR of the plaintext P with the key K </font>
   - X0 = P XOR K.
 - The ciphertext C is the output of the final round:
   - C = X10.
-	￼

 Each round is built from 4 basic steps:
 1. SubBytes step: an S-box substitution step.